 |If I’m honest, I wish I’d thought more about our family tooth fairy and the traditions it would bring before the need had arisen.
 My eldest, Danny, lost his first tooth before the thought had even crossed my mind.

 I only knew when I picked him up from school and he had a gap in his front teeth.
 It was quite a shock for us both and really marked a milestone of him growing older.
-Unfortunately his first tooth had fell out onto his school dinner plate and was whisked off by the dinner ladies.
+Unfortunately, his first tooth had fell out onto his school dinner plate and was whisked off by the dinner ladies.
 Danny was upset, so I explained about the tooth fairy magic and reassured him that the tooth fairy would still visit him, find his tooth and hopefully leave a coin.
 When your child loses their first tooth, if you’re worried that it’s not just a baby tooth falling out naturally then contact your local dentist.
 Search dentist Hertford (or closer to you) for a good family dentist.
 A good children’s dentist will reassure you about any worries you have and also help to prevent any future dental problems.

 That night, he wrote a note for the tooth fairy and put it in a decorated envelope under his pillow.
 During the night, the tooth fairy swapped this for a coin.
 I think it was a £2 coin as it was a first tooth.
 When I was little we were thrilled to be left a 20p coin.

 Over the years, we have continued this very simple tradition of leaving the tooth and the coin in envelope.
 Usually, we do have the actual tooth to leave for the tooth fairy but my girls also seem to follow Danny and we have had more “lost teeth” over the years- lost in school, gone down the sink and so on.